wchesley/The-Notebook/Life/index.md

 # Life/General

-Just general notes and stuff I've picked up from being around.
+Just general notes and stuff I've picked up from being around or having lived a day in this age.

 <blockquote>
 <h4>"The difference between screwing around and science is writing it down"</h4>